 What happened to the Colonial Pipeline is unfortunately not a cautionary tale, but a growing reality for large and small companies alike.
 What can be done is to take necessary precautions to fortify your company defenses with the following tools and techniques before a breach occurs:

 - Use unique and complex passwords for each and every account and change them often.

-- Enable and enforce Multi-Factor Authentication (MFA) to protect business applications in the cloud.
+- Enable and enforce Multi-Factor Authentication (MFA) to protect your network and sensitive information stored in the cloud.

 As data breaches become more common and tactics more sophisticated, proper cybersecurity and risk management measures must be put in place to keep pace with technology and protect your organizational data living in the cloud.